 For Rhode Island residents, the Rhode Island Attorney General may be reached at: 150 South Main Street, Providence, RI 02903; www.riag.ri.gov; and 1-401-274-4400.
 Under Rhode Island law, individuals have the right to obtain any police report filed in regard to this event.
-Fees may be required to be paid to the consumer reporting agencies.
-There are approximately [#] Rhode Island residents that may be impacted by this event.
+Fees may be required to be paid to the consumer reporting agencies. < b_text_4(For certain PBI clients, there are approximately [#] Rhode Island residents that may be impacted by this event.)>>